6 Ways Senior Living Is Like Summer Camp for Older Adults

 5. New ways to lead and grow

-Despite living at Hebrew SeniorLife for less than a year, she’s already teamed up with another Orchard Cove resident to organize a postcard campaign encouraging people to register to vote before the 2024 presidential election.
-The postcards come with pre-printed messages linking to the state’s registration page, and residents have worked to personalize the postcards with messages encouraging the recipients to make their voices heard.
-They’ve already sent out hundreds of postcards since the initiative began!
+Within a year of calling Hebrew SeniorLife home, she had already teamed up with another Orchard Cove resident to organize a postcard campaign that encouraged people to register to vote before the 2024 presidential election.
+The postcards come with pre-printed messages linking to the state’s registration page, and residents personalized them with messages encouraging recipients to make their voices heard.
+They sent out hundreds of postcards during the initiative!

 6. Health care if you need it